pedonc/Windows-Deployment/README.md

 156. Click **File system**.
 157. Set **Allow apps to access your file system** to **Off**.
 158. Click **Change** to change file system access for the device and set **File system access for this device** to **Off** in the popup, then click in the File system settings window to close the popup.
 159. Click **Home**.
 160. Click **Update & Security**.
 161. Click **Delivery Optimization**.
 162. Set **Allow downloads from other PCs** to **Off**.
 163. Close the Settings window by clicking the X close button in the upper-right corner of the window.

-PART 14 - CUSTOMIZE DESKTOP, TASKBAR, START MENU, AND EXPLORER
+## Part 14 - Customize Destop, Taskbar, Start Menu, And Internet Explorer

 1. Right-click on the **Microsoft Edge** shortcut on the Desktop and click **Delete**.
 2. Right-click on an empty area of the Taskbar (e.g., 2/3 of the way from the bottom-left of the screen to the bottom-right of the screen on an empty black area between the yellow File Explorer folder icon and the white Windows Defender System Tray icon).